About me

 I work with adults and also with young people, and with couples and families when there are difficulties within relationships.

-I have specialist training and experience in working with trauma, anxiety and panic attacks. young people, families (be they birth, adoptive or with children-in-care), carers, depression, self-harm, relationship difficulties, eating issues, and abuse of all kinds.
+I have specialist training and experience in working with trauma, anxiety and depression, young people, families (be they birth, adoptive or with children-in-care), carers, depression, self-harm, relationship difficulties, eating issues, and abuse of all kinds.
 I have a particular interest in the impact of childhood experience on later life.

 What to expect

-The process of finding a therapist should always be a mutual one.
-Speaking on the phone first - or emailing - offers an opportunity for you to find out what I can offer and whether you feel comfortable enough to work with me.
+The process of finding a therapist should always be a mutual one and finding the right one is so important!
+Speaking on the phone first offers an opportunity for you to find out what I can offer and whether you feel comfortable enough to work with me.
 It is an opportunity for you to tell me about what seems not to be going well and what you'd like support with.
 If when we first meet you don't feel at ease, that is something to pay attention to, as the relationship between the therapist and client is vital as it is through that relationship that so much repair and healing can come about.

 Training, qualifications & experience

-I am trained and have many years experience of working with both young people and with adults, within the NHS, schools, private practice and the Third Sector.
+I am a qualified counsellor and have many years experience of working with both young people and adults, within Education settings,, private practice, the NHS and the Third Sector.

 - Post Graduate Diploma in Gestalt Therapy